pdc20/flow-crm-tutorial/README.md

-# Spring Boot and Vaadin course source code
+# Spring Boot and Vaadin course articleSource code

-This repository contains the source code for the [Building Modern Web Applications With Spring Boot and Vaadin](https://vaadin.com/docs/latest/flow/tutorials/in-depth-course).
+This repository contains the articleSource code for the [Building Modern Web Applications With Spring Boot and Vaadin](https://vaadin.com/docs/latest/flow/tutorials/in-depth-course).

 *Live demo:* https://crm.demo.vaadin.com

 ## Branches

-- The main branch contains the source code for the latest Vaadin release
+- The main branch contains the articleSource code for the latest Vaadin release
-- The `v14` branch contains the source code for Vaadin 14
+- The `v14` branch contains the articleSource code for Vaadin 14

 ## Text tutorial